Saturday, October 12, 2024

 Kenchoji, Kamakura’s oldest Zen temple, was also memorable.
 I was captivated by the defensive demon statues guarding the steps leading up to Hansōbō, the temple's large Shinto shrine.
 Known as Tengu, these mythical creatures are similar to goblins.
 Some of the statues had wings and a beak, a tengu genre known as Karasu-tengu (crow tengu) because of their avarian appearance.

 The Great Buddha of Kamakura an impressive sight.
 As it comes into view beyond the ticket gate its size and scale is immediately clear.
 You instantly appreciate why it’s designated as a national treasure of Japan and is considered one of the nation’s most famous icons.
-Where else can you gaze upon one-metre wide eyes resting in eternal contemplation?
+Where else can you gaze upon a pair of one-metre wide eyes resting in eternal contemplation?

 Wednesday, October 02, 2024